mccraigmccraig/deepstate/README.md

 See the [example](https://github.com/mccraigmccraig/deepstate/tree/trunk/example)
 folder in the git repo.
-It's a modified [lilactown/helix-todo-mvc](https://github.com/lilactown/helix-todo-mvc) with the state management converted to deepstate and the `::add` action being made async with a random delay added
+It's a modified [lilactown/helix-todo-mvc](https://github.com/lilactown/helix-todo-mvc) with state management converted to deepstate and the `::add` action being made async with a simulated network delay and a last-inflight-request-wins debounce

 Build and run the example with `npm start`